-1 Once recruitment is completed, at any given time there should be approx. 6,000 research participants in the EPAD LCS and approx. 1,500 in the EPAD PoC, hence the need to replenish each as participants are lost through attrition.
+Once recruitment is completed, at any given time there should be approx. 6,000 research participants in the EPAD LCS and approx. 1,500 in the EPAD PoC, hence the need to replenish each as participants are lost through attrition.

-Figure 1: Research participants flow from parent cohorts to the EPAD LCS and into the EPAD PoC trial
+Figure 1: Research participants flow to the EPAD LCS and into the EPAD PoC trial